fonbnk/top-up-api-documentation/README.md

 x-signature: Y90dweZduRFNEF8MsmEUExBg8b8ha5SLYHz5uoYO8wA=
 ```

-In this case the endpoint for signature will be `/api/v1/top-up/create-request`
+In this case, the endpoint for signature will be `/api/v1/top-up/create-request`

 #### Response
 A successful request will return the following JSON encoded response